LITMUS-Benchmark-Suite/litmus-docker/Instructions.md

 Please follow the following instruction before you build the docker.

 ## The RDF data files
 Please keep all the rdf data files in the directory **rdf_data**.
-They should be in a .ttl format.
+There should be only a single file in the directory.

 ## The graph data file
 There should be a single graph data file which should be present in the directory **graph_data**.
 It should be in the **Graph_ML** format.